HACKNEY PUBS

 STOKE NEWINGTON

-Though it’s a little further out than these Hackney pubs, we couldn’t not give a massive shoutout to one of our favourites: The Auld Shillelagh.
+Though a little further out than these Hackney pubs, we couldn’t not give a massive shoutout to one of our favourites: The Auld Shillelagh.
 The Irish Times crowned it “the most authentic pub in the world outside Ireland”, and London’s Irish community holds it dear to their hearts.

 From the outside, it looks like a pint-sized charmer, but it stretches back to a beer garden that catches most of the sun throughout the day.
 Inside, there’s live Irish music, sports on the big screens, and plenty of good craic.